xaviusjohnson44/Microsoft-Sentinel-SIEM/README.md

 ### Skills Learned

-- Advanced understanding of Microsoft Sentinel SIEM concepts and practical application.
+- Solid understanding of Microsoft Sentinel SIEM concepts and practical application
-- Proficiency in using Microsoft Sentinel for analyzing and interpreting network logs.
+- Proficiency in using Microsoft Sentinel for analyzing and interpreting network logs
-- Enhanced knowledge of cloud security vulnerabilities.
+- Enhanced knowledge of cloud security vulnerabilities
+- Automating actions in Microsoft Sentinel
+- Threat hunting in Sentinel
+- Adding discovered IoCs and threat intelligence to the Sentinel workspace Threat Intelligence store

 ### Tools Used